beaverbuilder/documentation/beaver-builder/account/domain-manager.md

 :::

+## Staging Label

+A **"Staging"** label will appear next to the domain name if it is a staging or development domain.
+This label helps identify domains that are not intended for production use.

+You can also enter the term **"staging"** into the search field to filter all staging domains.
+This is especially useful if you have many domains using your license key and want to quickly exclude all production websites.

 ## Product & PHP Version

 Within the Domain Manager, you can obtain information about the products currently installed on each domain, including their version numbers and the PHP version being used.